-If you find that your food is over or undercooked when using the AUTO COOK or AUTO REHEAT programme, you can increase or decrease cooking time by pressing the +/- key.
+If you find that your food is over or undercooked when using the AUTO COOK programme, you can increase or decrease cooking time by turning DIAL.

-When cooking without Auto function you can extend the cooking time at any point by pressing + / - key.
+When cooking with auto and manual function, you can lengthen or shorten the cooking time at any point by turning DIAL.